-US citizens and permanent residents are strongly encouraged to complete a Free Application for Federal Student Aid (FAFSA) each year by January 15 to be considered for priority financial aid.
-We encourage students to submit a FAFSA regardless of whether they intend to borrow any state or federal aid, so that the University may assess them for other need-based funding.
+US citizens and permanent residents are strongly encouraged to complete a Free Application for Federal Student Aid (FAFSA) each year as soon as possible after October 1 to be considered for priority financial aid.
+We encourage students to submit a FAFSA regardless of whether they intend to borrow state or federal aid so that the University can assess them for other need-based funding.
 There are also scholarships that require students to have a current FAFSA on file in order to be considered.
 Contact the UW Financial Aid Office for additional information.

 Traineeships and fellowships: Graduate level

-Our department offers several graduate-level traineeships that provide stipends, tuition support and insurance benefits are available to graduate students and postdoctoral fellows who are US citizens or permanent residents.
+Our department offers several graduate-level traineeships that provide stipends, tuition support and insurance benefits.
+Available to graduate students and postdoctoral fellows who are US citizens or permanent residents.